CarsonTSmith/chat_server/BUILD.md

 Then type:
 make

-This will create the binary in ./bin/
+To run the binary type:
+./bin/test

 To clean type:
 make clean